Bristow Producers: History

 Bristow, Oklahoma has not hosted another minor league team.

 The ballpark

-The Bristow Producers were noted to have played home games at the Bristow Base Ball Park.
-The ballpark site later became known as "Klingensmith Park," a 320–acre park and the park is still in use as a public park with baseball fields and other amenities.
+The Bristow Producers hosted minor league home games at the Bristow Base Ball Park.
+The ballpark was located in Klingensmith Park, which is still in use today.
+The original Klingensmith Park covered five acres, but it has since been expanded to a 320–acre public park with baseball fields and other amenities.
 The amphitheater within the park is on the National Register of Historic Places.
-Klingensmith Park is located at West 7th & Country Club Drive, Bristow, Oklahoma.
+The modern Klingensmith Park is located at West 7th & Country Club Drive, in Bristow, Oklahoma.